Field-induced transitions from incommensurate to commensurate phases in helical antiferromagnets

-We discuss in detail cases of $n=2$, 3, and 4 and demonstrate the tendency of $h_c$ to increase upon the rise of $n$ and/or the deviation of ${\bf k}_0$ from ${\bf g}/n$. \footnote{In the case of $n=4$, it is assumed also that ${\bf g}/2$ is not equal to a reciprocal lattice vector.} Then, the probability to find the considered IC transitions in practice seems to diminish upon the increase of $n$.
-We describe analytically magnetic orderings in the incommensurate and commensurate phases thus refining results of Refs.\cite{dzya64, maslov, Izyumov1984, Nagamiya1962}.
+We discuss in detail cases of $n=2$, 3, and 4. \footnote{In the case of $n=4$, it is assumed also that ${\bf g}/2$ is not equal to a reciprocal lattice vector.} We describe analytically magnetic orderings in the incommensurate and commensurate phases thus refining results of Refs.\cite{dzya64, maslov, Izyumov1984, Nagamiya1962}.
 We also show that the field can gradually change the vector of the magnetic structure ${\bf k}_0$ in the incommensurate state as it is observed in some experiments (see, e.g., Refs.~\cite{rbfemoo4,mitamura}).

 Notice that the case of $n=2$ was considered in Refs.~\cite{maslov} in relation with corresponding experiments in $\rm Ba_2CuGe_2O_7$.
 However it turns out that this material shows a more complicated behavior near $h_c$ due to the smallness of the easy-plane anisotropy (as a result, spins come out of the easy plane and an additional phase arises near $h_c$). \cite{papa,bacuge} The application of the developed theory at $n=2$ is more straightforward in the case of NdFe$_{3}$(BO$_{3}$)$_{4}$ as it is demonstrated in the related paper \cite{boratei}.
 As $n=3$ is relevant to triangular-lattice compounds, we apply our theory below for description of experimental results in the corresponding material $\rm RbFe(MoO_4)_2$.
 We are not aware of experimental findings corresponding to the discussed transition at $n=4$.